t0sche/cvss-bt/README.md

 | Not Defined (X)           | Assigning this value to the metric will not influence the score.
 It means the user does not have enough information to assign a score. | We drop this value since we have information to assign a score. |

 ## Features
-This repository continuously enriches and publishes CVSSv3.x Temporal Scores based on the following threat intelligence:
+This repository continuously enriches and publishes CVSS Temporal Scores based on the following threat intelligence:

 - CISA KEV
 - EPSS